syncfusion-content/blazor-docs/blazor/datagrid/how-to/apply-styles-to-specific-grid-when-page-has-multiple-grids.md

 ---
 layout: post
 title: Apply styles to the specific grid when the page has multiple DataGrid Component| Syncfusion
-description: Checkout and learn here all about Apply styles to the specific grid when page the has multiple grids in Syncfusion Blazor DataGrid component and more.
+description: Checkout and learn here all about apply styles to the specific grid in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug